awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 To disable threadpool, run `cmake .. -DENABLE_KVS_THREADPOOL=OFF`

-### Thread stack sizes
-The default thread stack size for the KVS WebRTC SDK is 64 kb.
-Notable stack sizes that may need to be changed for your specific application will be the ConnectionListener Receiver thread and the media sender threads.
-Please modify the stack sizes for these media dependent threads to be suitable for the media your application is processing.

 ### Set up TWCC
 TWCC is a mechanism in WebRTC designed to enhance the performance and reliability of real-time communication over the Internet.
 TWCC addresses the challenges of network congestion by providing detailed feedback on the transport of packets across the network, enabling adaptive bitrate control and optimization of media streams in real-time.
 This feedback mechanism is crucial for maintaining high-quality audio and video communication, as it allows senders to adjust their transmission strategies based on comprehensive information about packet losses, delays, and jitter experienced across the entire transport path.